Death Stranding gets Cyberpunk 2077 themed patch - Somag News

 Kojima Productions announced on Thursday (17) that Death Stranding will receive a patch with new gameplay features, missions and items inspired by Cyberpunk 2077.
 The news can only be downloaded in the PC version of the game.

-According to a video released by IGN of the United States, Sam Bridges, the protagonist of the post-apocalyptic game directed by Hideo Kojima, will have new technological powers and will be able to disable sensors, short-circuit enemies and vehicles, for example.
+According to a video released by IGN in the United States, Sam Bridges, the protagonist of the post-apocalyptic game directed by Hideo Kojima, will have new technological powers and could disable sensors, short-circuit enemies and vehicles, for example.

 In addition, the merger between these two universes has generated other results.
 Among them, a stylized vehicle with the game theme launched by CD Projekt Red (which, in turn, is inspired by the animated feature Akira), new holograms and cosmetic items such as Johnny Silverhand’s sunglasses.